Manage your card online

 - to buy an item or service that is valued more than your card balance.

-To dispute a charge, download and print the regional seniors travel card dispute form - PDF.
-Fill out the form and send a scanned copy or photo of the form to firstname.lastname@example.org.
-You can also visit your nearest service centre to help you with this.
+To dispute a charge, download and print the regional travel card dispute form – PDF.
+Fill out the form and send a scanned copy or photo of it to the email on the form.
+You can also visit your nearest Service NSW Centre to help you with this.

 If your card is lost or stolen, contact card services by phone or online to cancel your card within 24 hours.
 You can request to have any remaining balance transferred to a new card.

 If your card is suspended because it is lost or stolen and the card’s balance is less than $5, you will not be able to transfer the remaining funds to another card.
 Your account will be closed.

 A representative legally authorised to act on your behalf can apply for and manage your regional seniors travel card.